• Skip to primary navigation

 • disclosure policy

-You are here: Home / family / 5 Simple Ways To Maintain Your Independence During Motherhood
+You are here: Home / parenting and family / 5 Smart Ways To Maintain Your Independence During Motherhood

-5 Simple Ways To Maintain Your Independence During Motherhood
+5 Smart Ways To Maintain Your Independence During Motherhood

 Disclosure: Articles may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases (at no additional cost to you).
 See our full disclosure here.

 Motherhood is a full-time commitment.
-It’s not like you can press pause, pretend that you’re single, and your responsibilities as a mom will disappear into thin air.
-However, you don’t have to think of motherhood as the end of your independence.
+It’s not like you can press the pause button, pretend that you’re single, and your responsibilities as a mom will disappear into thin air for the day.
+However, you don’t have to think of motherhood as the complete end of your independence either.
 You can still maintain your own identity and enjoy some freedom while being responsible for your children.

-Before the stress of being a mom burns you out, here are some simple ways you can keep your independence during motherhood.
+Before the stress and responsibility of being a mom burns you out, here are some simple ways you can keep your independence during motherhood.

 independence during motherhood